Guide - The Best of Park City

 Facilities set minimum ages and heights for various lanes.
 Younger children can ride with adults on many lanes, while more extreme runs restrict participants by age and size.
 Confirm requirements when booking if traveling with children.

-For another no-experience-required winter activity, ice skating offers accessible fun in town.
+For another no-experience-required winter activity, ice skating offers hours of endless fun.
 In summer, zip lines and coasters provide similar thrills without the snow.

 Create Your Free Park City Guide →